nvmwill/nexmo-developer/_tutorials/en/video/subscribe-streams/javascript/5-manage-subscriber-streams.md

 }, 1000);
 ```

-To get statistics for a stream published by the local client, you must use a session that uses the OpenTok Media Router (sessions with the [media mode](video/guides/create-session#the-opentok-media-router-and-media-modes) set to routed), and you must set the `testNetwork` property to `true` in the `options` object you pass into the `Session.subscribe()` method:
+To get statistics for a stream published by the local client, you must use a session that uses the Media Router (sessions with the [media mode](video/guides/create-session#the-media-router-and-media-modes) set to routed), and you must set the `testNetwork` property to `true` in the `options` object you pass into the `Session.subscribe()` method:

 ```js
 var publisher = OT.initPublisher();